Foundation Stock Service

 They can work on summits 2,000 feet higher than sea level or on the parched summer lowlands.
 Built strongly, it is suspected that there is some mastiff influencer in their background.

 In the 1900s, the standard for this breed was created.
 Shepherds in Portugal relied on their ability to locate predators, such as large wolves, and scare them off.
-These pups are intelligent and brave, which is why they are the ideal guardian herding dogs.
+These pups are intelligent and brave, which is why they are the ideal guardian herding dog.

 Farmers and shepherds were the chief breeders of Estrela Mountain dogs before World War II.
 Nevertheless, heightened interest in the breed came around during the 1950s.
 Special yearly shows known as ‘concursos’ were held to motivate the people of Serra da Estrela to adhere to official breed standards.